isage/Adrenaline/readme.md

 ### Changelog v3
 - Added ability to launch PS1 games from XMB and play them with full sound.
 - Added ability to save and load states using the 'States' tab in the Adrenaline menu.
-- Added possiblity to connect USB in XMB and added 'Toggle USB' option to recovery menu.
+- Added possibility to connect USB in XMB and added 'Toggle USB' option to recovery menu.
 - Added ability to return to livearea by double tapping the PS button.
 - Added Adrenaline startup image designed by Freakler.
 - Added option to force high memory layout.
 For 'The Elder Scrolls Travels: Oblivion' Demo.